javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 So, here we've got a method `sayHi` of the object `user`.

-Of course, we could use a Function Declaration to add a method:
+Of course, we could use a pre-declared function as a method, like this:

 ```js run
 let user = {